MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-vat.md

 > This rule applies when trading with companies that are registered as VAT liable in another EU country/region.
 If you do business directly with consumers in other EU countries/regions, then you should contact your tax authority for applicable VAT rules.

 > [!TIP]
-> You can verify that a company is registered as VAT liable in another EU country by using the EU VAT Registration Number Validation service.
+> You can verify that a company is registered as VAT liable in another EU country/region by using the EU VAT Registration Number Validation service.
 The service is available for free in [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Verify VAT registration numbers](finance-how-validate-vat-registration-number.md).

 ### Sales to EU countries or regions